-Each individual seeking to be listed on a Cultural Resource Use Permit must submit a table documenting their experience within one or more of the permit areas defined by the BLM Utah State Office.
+Each individual seeking to be listed on a Permit for Archaeological Investigations must submit a table documenting their experience within one or more of the permit areas defined by the BLM Utah State Office.
 Applicants must document at least four months of qualifying experience within each permitting area.
 Tables should be divided into prehistoric and historic archaeological experience.